 Other Funding Opportunities H2020 online manual

-- coordinated research activities and initiatives by several Member States or joint programmes
+- Public-Public Partnerships by several Member States

-- competitive calls published by consortia of FP7 projects
+- Competitive calls published by consortia of FP7 projects

 ERA-NET actions aim at coordinating national and regional research programmes by developing joint activities or supporting joint calls for proposals.ERA-NET Cofund under Horizon 2020 supports public-public partnerships, including joint programming initiatives between Member States, establishment of networking structures as well as Union topping-up of transnational calls for proposals.
 As a research institute, enterprise or individual you can find funding opportunities in these transnational calls.